foxo-tech/foxo-integration-api/README.md

   "PostCode": "6017",
   "State": "WA",
   "Country": "Australia",
+  "ClinicalInfo": "Clinical info to be attached to patient"

   // Idenifier fields are wildcards will use last defined, and can be omitted "[a-z0-9]*Identifier": "1234",